-A Safari Drive favourite, we feel that this route allows you to get the most out of Namibia in a two week holiday.
-It has you visit some most of Namibia's most famous attractions.
-Highlights include Etosha National Park, the dunes of Sossusvlei, The Skeleton Coast, the Damaraland and Okonjima's Africat Foundation, and accommodation ranges between a great selection lodges, tented camps and campsites.
+A Safari Drive favourite, this route allows you to get the most out of Namibia in a two week holiday.
+It has you visit some of Namibia's most famous attractions; including Etosha National Park, the dunes of Sossusvlei, The Skeleton Coast, the Damaraland and Okonjima's Africat Foundation.
+Accommodation ranges between a great selection of lodges, tented camps and campsites.
 It’s also a very good route for first time self-drivers in Africa.

 “The perfect first self drive journey.
 It might be our second too!”